zurdala/zurdala.github.io/content/about.md

 I remember when I first installed Linux in my laptop 15 years ago.
 If I am not mistaken, it was Ubuntu 11.04, the first one with the Unity desktop (see, very nerdy).

 This is probably the reason I resonate so much with the open source movement, and their counterparts in science and data.
-The last part made want to deep a bit my toes into the topic of Studies of Science and Technology
+The last part made want to deep a bit my toes into the topic of Studies of Science and Technology.

 Some work friends frequenly joke that I am a bit like John Malkovich [here](https://www.youtube.com/watch?v=xDLvUqhwHZc).
 And a lot of my friends consider me a mix of an old soul and a grumpy old man.